SirTebz/SirTebz/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Frontend Web Development
+- 🚀 Exploring the ins and outs of front-end development such as JavaScript, React and TypeScript.
-  - Exploring the ins and outs of front-end such as JavaScript, React and TypeScript.
+- 🚀 Learning and exploring back-end development in C#, ASP.NET and SQL

 ## 📬 Get in Touch